patrickbucher/gopl.io/misc/lessons.md

   variable through a mutex.
 - The code section between the mutexe's lock and unlock is called the _critical section_ of a concurrent function.
+- Mutexes are not _re-entrant_: a mutex already locked cannot be locked again.

 ## Benchmarking